Is Monogamy a Myth?

 Monogamy has long puzzled biologists.
 According to evolutionary theory, males compete for females so that they can spread their genes more widely; mating with multiple partners makes this much easier.
 And although females may choose to live with a mate who is a good provider, why not seek other males in the meantime who have “better” genes that will produce better offspring?

 As animals ourselves, let’s examine other members of our family tree for clues.
 It turns out that scientists have detected cracks in the monogamous images of many species.
 Genetic analyses have revealed that songbird couples — once considered extremely loyal — stay together for only a season.
-And when University of Memphis researchers released several single prairie voles into an enclosure housing a handful of paired, supposedly monogamous couples, they spotted single and taken animals mating with each other.
+And when University of Memphis and University of Florida researchers released several single prairie voles into an enclosure, some formed pairs, some stayed single “and a lot of animals, relatively speaking, were cheating on each other” — about 25 percent, said Alexander Ophir, now a research faculty member at Cornell University’s psychology department.

-We can trace our promiscuous lineage to other animal behaviors, too — like how males that hold resource-rich territory attract more females.
+We can trace our promiscuous lineage to other animal behaviors too, like how males that hold resource-rich territory attract more females.
 (Does the name Hugh Hefner ring a bell?)
 Or how many species defend their partners from others who want to mate with them.
+In 2009, Ophir and his team reported that philandering prairie voles were more likely to have partners that also strayed, no longer under their watchful eye.
 “We’re not as different as we sometimes wish we were,” Lee said.

 But why would we evolve to be monogamous?
-Dieter Lukas, an evolutionary biologist at the University of Cambridge, concluded last year that monogamy evolves when females spread out to establish their own territory, perhaps to secure food for themselves and their offspring.
+Dieter Lukas, an evolutionary biologist at the University of Cambridge, concluded in 2013 that monogamy evolves when females spread out to establish their own territory, perhaps to secure food for themselves and their offspring.
 This makes it hard for males to wander and to fend off competing males.
-But a team led by Kit Opie, a biological anthropologist at University College London, inferred that males evolved to stay with one female to protect other males from killing her young .
+But a team led by Kit Opie, a biological anthropologist at University College London, inferred that males evolved to stay with one female to protect other males from killing her young.

 So instead of wagging our fingers at people who stray from their partners, let’s first consider whether we’re really hardwired for monogamy.
 Maybe it’s simply a cultural ideal — a lofty, unattainable one at that.